SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ## Client Operation

 When a client initializes a request, the request will go through many components and trigger various behaviors, which could be **highly complicated and interactive**.
 Our goal in processing clients' requests is to guarantee strong consistency across all replicas by implementing **total ordering**.
-In addition, we are also suposed to design and implement different workflows under different replication style/schemes (active or passive).
-We will skip this section and give more explaination when we talk about replication styles later.
+In addition, we are also supposed to design and implement different workflows under different replication style/schemes (active or passive).
+We will skip this section and give more explanation when we talk about replication styles later.

 # Request Handling